paycoreio/docs/docs/connectors/uapay/index.md

 * Client ID
 * Secret key

 Choose Test Mode for test connection with UApay.
+Choose your Account type: *Acquiring* or *P2P*.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your UApay account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.